EvgeniyJeka/DB-Loader/README.md

 The provided JSON object must be a list of objects.
 Each object in the list must be composed of simple "key" -"value" pairs, so it can be parsed and placed in SQL table.
+All objects in the list must have the same "keys", that will be used as table columns.

 Expected JSON structure: